-Fig. 7.
-Check list items used in this experience.
-Credits: Cessna150 Aircraft Manual
+Figure 7.
+The checklist items used in this experience (Cessna150 Aircraft Manual).

-The tests were performed with instructors as can be seen in Figure 8.
+The tests were performed with instructors, as can be seen in Figure 8, while the experience also involved students preparing to gain their PP license, as shown in Figure 9.